The glory of the Messiah, 13:1-20:1

 Text - 20:1

 th/ ... mia/ "on the first day" - on the first.
-The dative is adverbial, temporal.
+The dative is adverbial, temporal / a dative of time.

 twn sabbatwn (on) gen. "of the week" - The genitive is adjectival, partitive.
 "On Sunday morning", CEV.

-oushV (eimi) gen. pres. part. "while [it was still dark]" - being [still dark].
+oushV (eimi) gen. pres. part. "while [it was still dark]" - being [dark].
 The genitive participle with the genitive noun "dark" forms a genitive absolute construction, temporal, as NIV.
 Some disparity here with the synoptic gospels, although the first rays of dawn is an acceptable understanding of what John is saying.

 hJ Magdalhnh "[Mary] Magdalene" - Nominative noun standing in apposition to "Mary".
 Much is made of the disparity found in the gospel accounts as to who and how many women attended the tomb.
 It was probably four, but John, for obvious reasons, focuses on Mary.
 None-the-less, note Mary's words to the apostles "they have taken the Lord out of the tomb and we do not know where they have laid him", v2.

 ercetai (ercomai) pres. "went" - comes.
 Why did Mary go to the tomb?
 Since Nicodemus has already performed the burial rite of anointing, she may have come to wail, but this is not what the synoptics say.
 Maybe the ladies came to do the job properly, given that it's women's business!

 hrmenon (airw) perf. part. "[saw] that [the stone] had been removed" - [sees the stone] having been taken away.
 The participle serves as the accusative complement of the direct object "the stone", standing in a double accusative construction. .

 oun "so" - therefore.
 Drawing a logical conclusion.
 We are not told what actually prompts Mary's dash into the city.
 What does she see, the stone rolled aside, the empty tomb, angels, ....?

 proV "to" - [she runs and comes] toward [simon peter and toward the other disciple].
 Mary runs to Peter and to John.
 Are they in different localities?

 autoiV pro. "-" - [and says] to them.
 Dative of indirect object.

-hJran (airw) aor. "they have taken" - they took.
+hJran (airw) aor. "they have taken" - they took [the lord].
 An emphatic reading prompts the question who are the "they".
 Possibly read as equivalent to the English passive, "has been taken", Brown.

 ouk oidamen (oida) 1st. pers. pl. "we don't know" - [and] we do not know.
 A clear indication that Mary is not alone.

-eqhkan (tiqhmi) aor. "they have put" - they placed.
+eqhkan (tiqhmi) aor. "they have put" - [where] they placed [him].
 Mary is probably saying, "we don't know where they have buried him."

 oun "so" - therefore.
-Again, drawing a logical conclusion, as NIV.
+Again, establishing a logical conclusion, as NIV.

 exhlqen (exercomai) aor. sing. "started" - [peter] went out [and the other disciple].
 The action is punctiliar whereas the action of the imperfect verb hrconto, "were coming", is durative, expressing progress.
 Possibly indicating that Peter is by himself and is then joined by John, with Mary tagging along.

-eiV "[started] for [the tomb]" - [they were coming] to/into [the tomb].
-Spacial; they are heading for the tomb, rather than entering it; "set out at once for the tomb", Phillips.
+eiV "[started] for [the tomb]" - [and they were coming] to/into [the tomb].
+Spacial, expressing direction of action; they are heading for the tomb, rather than entering it; "set out at once for the tomb", Phillips.

-etrecon (trecw) imperf. "[both] were running" - [the two together] were running.
+etrecon (trecw) imperf. "[both] were running" - [but/and the two] were running [together].
 The imperfect is durative modified by the adverb of place "together".

 proedramen (protrexw) aor. "outran" - ran ahead [faster].
 "The other disciple ran on ahead, faster than Peter", Barclay.